 SEO is a buzzword that is often bandied about.
-Not everyone is tech savvy, so this article seeks to demystify SEO by taking you through some helpful basics.
+Not everyone is tech-savvy, so this article seeks to demystify SEO by taking you through some helpful basics.

 SEO stands for Search Engine Optimisation.
 A Search Engine is what you use when you search the internet for information.
 The majority of website traffic is driven by the search engines Google, Bing and Yahoo!
-These engines trawl through the vast array of information available on the web and endeavor to present the most relevant, targeted information on any given topic search undertaken by the user.
+These engines trawl through the vast array of information available on the web and endeavour to present the most relevant, targeted information on any given topic search undertaken by the user.

-SEO is a marketing tool that is used to grow organic (or non paid) search engine results.
-Adwords, on the other hand are paid sponsored results and they appear at the top and right hand side of the results page when you undertake a search.
+SEO is a marketing tool that is used to grow organic (or non-paid) search engine results.
+Adwords, on the other hand, are paid sponsored results and they appear at the top and right-hand side of the results page when you undertake a search.

 SEO (unpaid) search results are driven by a fairly complex Algorithm.
 Making relevant content available to these search engines is a vital part of boosting your website ranking – ie putting it higher up the search results so that people will find it easily.

 There are some components that we know the current algorithm is factoring into these results.
 Below are some simple tips on how to help your organic SEO (Search Engine Optimisation) results and thus boost your website ranking.